wp-plugins/very-simple-meta-description/readme.txt

 == OTHER NOTES ==
 Do not use this plugin in combination with theme/plugin that also contains own meta description function.
 This may cause conflict.

 This plugin is translation-ready (Dutch translation included).
+More translations are very welcome!
+Please send them to: info@guidovanderleest.nl
 You can translate this into your own language using for example plugin Codestyling Localization: http://wordpress.org/plugins/codestyling-localization/